 Current research doesn’t fully explain the link between joint pain and cold weather.
 That doesn’t mean arthritis pain and weather changes is just a myth.
 Studies have shown a correlation between low barometric pressure and body aches.

-Pain & Cold Weather
+Pain & Colder Weather

 It’s worth noting that barometric pressure body aches aren’t the only kind of pain someone might experience more often in winter.
 During the colder months, you’re more likely to huddle inside and avoid physical activity.
 This is particularly true if you’re suffering from arthritis pain that’s worse in winter.

 This inactivity can lead to increased muscle tension and decreased strength.
 Both contribute to discomfort and the feeling of cold weather pain.
 Tense muscles become sore.
 On top of that, if certain muscles become weak enough, the joints no longer have the support they need.
 They’ll become overstressed as a result.
 This is another reason you may experience joint pain in cold weather.
 Joint pain can be improved with physical therapy treatment.
 Another area of improvement via this method?
 Muscular issues.
 For those living with MS or another debilitating diagnosis, physical therapy is a lifesaver.

 How Staying Active Can Help Cold Weather Joint Pain